alex2600/web-file-upload/README.md

   the email.
 - auth: The username and password for the backend area.

+### Frontend

+The frontend needs to know the base URL of the REST API.
+This is configured in `vue/.env`.

 ## Install dependencies

     npm i

+## Running

+### REST API

+    npm start

+Or run using PM2 process manager (on server)

+    pm2 start --name fileUpload bin/www

-## Frontend
+### Frontend

     npm run build-ui

 This will generate the frontend files in the `vue/dist` directory.
 `vue/dist` can be served by your webserver as static files.

-## REST API

-    npm start

-Or run using PM2 process manager (on server)

-    pm2 start --name fileUpload bin/www

 ## Development